Tools, materials, construction and flying.

 This is a 150mm stick (mine is 6mm x 12mm cross section) with a 150 mm loop of 6mm rubber attached to its end.

-Right handers should fly these gliders right-left - that means it should glide in a gentle left-hand turn and will fly in a right-turning spiral climb when launched.
+Right handers should fly these gliders right-left - that means it will fly in a steep, right-turning spiral climb when launched and should roll out at the top into a gentle left-turning glide.
 I'm left handed so mine flies left-right.

 Do a few gentle hand launches first to get the basic trim right.
-The model should be launched just fast enough to float away from your hand.
-Push it in a straight line rather than throwing it and make sure it is pointing in exactly the same direction as you launching.
-This is quite easy to learn and is essential to get right for successfully trimming a model.
+The model should be launched straight into the wind and just fast enough to float away from your hand.
+Push it in a straight line rather than throwing it and make sure it is pointing in exactly the same direction as you are going to launch it.
+This is quite easy to learn and is essential to get right for trimming a model.
 You're looking for a steady glide with a fairly wide turn in the correct direction for your handedness.
 Correct the turn by gently bending the rear of the fin.
 Bend the rear of the tailplane up or down to correct any tendency to dive or stall.
 Its worth spending a little time getting the initial trim right because if you catapult a badly trimmed model it can crash so fast you won't see what happened.

 To catapult the model, hook the loop of rubber into the wire hook under the nose and, holding the grip at the rear of the fuselage between finger and thumb of your dominant hand, and the catapult stick with the other hand, keep the model near your waist while moving the stick away from the model.
 To launch, simply let go of the grip at the rear of the model while looking well ahead in the direction it will go: if you're looking at the stick you'll instantly loose sight of the model, which will be travelling very fast indeed.
 Always point it steeply up and never at anybody else.